Why do we use arches?

 Biblography and further reading:

 Eyewitness: Building, by Philip Wilkinson, Dave King, and Geoff Dann (2000).
-Lavishly illustrated, like other Eyewitness books for kids, and with good explanations of most architectural terms.
+Lavishly illustrated, like other Eyewitness books, and with good explanations of most architectural terms.

 City: A Story of Roman Planning and Construction, by David Macaulay (1983).